accimeesterlin/nodemailer-examples/sendEmailWithGmail/README.md

-# Send email templates with Nodemailer + Handlebars
+# Send email with Gmail - Nodemailer

-How to send an email template with Nodemailer + handlebars
+How to send an email with your personal gmail account using Nodemailer

 Prerequisite:
 - Nodejs (Installed)